 However, only expenses up to the estimated room and board costs specified in your institution’s cost of attendance will be considered a qualified education expense.
 Everything above the amount is no longer considered qualified.

-Are Books and Supplies Eligible?
+Are Books and Supplies Qualified?
 Yes

 Books and supplies cover, you guessed it, books and supplies.
-Supplies is a catchall term but includes items like pencils, pens, highlighters, paper, notebooks, etc.
+Supplies is a catch-all term but includes items like pencils, pens, highlighters, paper, notebooks, etc.